Trump looks to steady ship after fraught start

-WASHINGTON: President Donald Trump gets down to work Monday, signing a slew of executive orders to start rolling out his policy agenda after a tumultuous start put his administration on the back foot.
+WASHINGTON: President Donald Trump gets down to work Monday, signing a slew of executive orders to start rolling out his policy agenda after a tumultuous first few days put his administration on the back foot.

 Since he was sworn in on Friday Trump’s White House has been pilloried for lying to the public about crowds at the inauguration, and the president himself for making a campaign-style speech before a memorial to fallen CIA officers.

-Some two million Americans poured into the streets for women-led demonstrations, the scale of which were unseen in a generation.
+Some two million Americans have poured into the streets for women-led demonstrations the scale of which were unseen in a generation.

 “Why didn’t these people vote?
 Celebs hurt cause badly,” Trump tweeted angrily on Sunday morning.